cpascual/pythoncourse-intermediate/README.md

 **IMPORTANT**: Make sure to follow this checklist **before** starting the course:

-- make sure that python 2.7, ipython, PyQt4, matplotlib, scipy and spyder are installed in **your PC** (e.g. do not expect to connect to Control Room machines during the course).
-If you use windows, just install [PythonXY](http://python-xy.github.io).
-Try at least to launch spyder once.
+- install the needed software (python2.7, PyQt4, scipy, pyqtgraph and an IDE) **on your PC** (i.e. do not assume you can connect to Control Room or BL machines during the course).
+It is highly recommended that you follow [these instructions](https://git.cells.es/cpascual/pythoncourse-intro/blob/master/pre-course.md)).
-  If you need assistance, please contact Systems.
-  *(Expected required time: 5'-60'  , Priority: high)*
+  *(Expected required time: 5'-30'  , Priority: high)*

 - Have a quick look (for refreshing) at the material and docs from the [intro course](https://git.cells.es/cpascual/pythoncourse-intro) *(Expected required time: 10'-30' , Priority: medium)*